Katablepharid: Morphology

 Katablepharids are flagellates, unicellular protists capable of swimming freely by using two hairless flagella inserted subapically or medially in the cell.
 The flagella are both projected forward (anteriorly), or only one flagellum is projected while the other trails.
 Their cell membrane is thickened by a sheath composed of two layers containing lamellae.
 The sheath also encases the flagella.
 Each cell has a nucleus in a central position, a Golgi apparatus in the anterior region, and a food vacuole in the posterior region.
 Their mitochondria have tubular cristae.
 Near the kinetosomes they have extrusomes known as 'ejectisomes' of various sizes, each composed of a single coiled ribbon or 'scroll', unlike cryptomonads which have ejectisomes composed of two scrolls.

 Nutrition

 These flagellates feed by ingesting other eukaryotes through a cytostome supported by bands of longitudinal microtubules.
 One species, Kathablepharis hyalurus, has secondarily lost the cytostome.
 The species Hatena arenicola has a unique life history in comparison: it feeds on Nephroselmis algae, temporarily retains their chloroplasts, enlarges them, and utilizes them for photosynthesis, which allows it to divide and reproduce.
 This process is known as kleptoplasty.

 Systematics

 Taxonomic history

 The botanist Heinrich Leonhards Skuja in 1939 described the family Kathablepharidaceae to accommodate colourless flagellates that had two divergent flagella and a longitudinal groove.
 He included four genera in this family: Kathablepharis, Leucocryptos, Cryptaulax and Phyllomitus.
 He considered katablepharids as closely related to cryptomonads, and placed them in class Cryptophyceae on the basis of morphological features seen through light microscopy.

-In 1992, the protozoologist Naja Vørs created the zoological variant of the family, Kathablepharidae and corrected the botanical variant as Katablepharidaceae, (Note: According to the International Code of Botanical Nomenclature (ICBN) the spelling of Kathablepharis is incorrect and modified to Katablepharis (from Greek kata 'downwards' and blepharis 'eyelash'), but under the International Code of Zoological Nomenclature (ICZN) the original spelling is retained.
-The spelling difference affects all higher taxa whose names are derived from this genus: the ICBN recognizes family Katablepharidaceae, order Katablepharidales, class Katablepharidophyceae and phylum Katablepharidophyta, while the ICZN recognizes family Kathablepharididae, order Kathablepharidida, class Kathablepharidea and phylum Kathablepharida.) redefined to only include three genera: Katablepharis, Leucocryptos and Platychilomonas.
-However, she did not assign this family to any higher taxon, and instead treated it as incertae sedis protists, thereby removing them from Cryptophyceae.